hintron/pronghorn/README.md

 I will look into the http module, specifically the request() function.
 Since there is no authentication getting in the way of the language data, it should be trivial.

+This showed me how to get all the chunks of data into one piece: https://docs.nodejitsu.com/articles/HTTP/clients/how-to-create-a-HTTP-request/

+### Task 3

+Done throughout tasks 1 and 2